Andrew-Draganov/andrew-draganov.github.io/contents/home.md

 ### About me

-I am a PhD student in machine learning at Aarhus University under the supervision of Chris Schwiegelshohn (along with help from Davide Mottin and Ira Assent).
+I am a PhD student in machine learning at Aarhus University under the supervision of Chris Schwiegelshohn (along with help from Davide Mottin, Ira Assent and
+Cigdem Aslay).
 My research revolves around understanding how information is represented in high-dimensional spaces.
 To this end, I study:
 - Clustering
 - Dimensionality Reduction